Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Windows-EC2/README.md

 ## 1. Select Microsoft Windows Server 2016 Base AMI from AWS Market place under Quick Start ##

-  * [AWS Market](https://aws.amazon.com/marketplace/) place holds all publicly availible AMI or EC2 templates that you can provision
+  * [AWS Market](https://aws.amazon.com/marketplace/) place holds all publicly available AMI or EC2 templates that you can provision
   * Quick start ones are commonly used AMI's
-  * Under **AWS Market Place* you an browse through all the official AMI's availible by various Vendors.
+  * Under **AWS Market Place* you an browse through all the official AMI's available by various Vendors.
 Here you will find Citrix [NetScaler AMI](https://aws.amazon.com/marketplace/pp/B00AA01BOE?ref=cns_srchrow) as we will see in the next module.
   * You can also browse through community AMI's as well as publish your own AMI's created from EC2 instances into the community store.
-For [example](https://github.com/cargomedia/vagrant-boxes), this is a Debian based AMI (ami-01220416) for [Vagrant environments](https://www.vagrantup.com/) availible in the community store.
+For [example](https://github.com/cargomedia/vagrant-boxes), this is a Debian based AMI (ami-01220416) for [Vagrant environments](https://www.vagrantup.com/) available in the community store.

 ![Windows 2016 EC2 Instance](images/AWS-EC2-wizard-win-1.png)

 ## 2. Next under Instance Type select ***t2.micro*** ** which is [Free Tier Elegible](https://aws.amazon.com/s/dm/optimization/server-side-test/free-tier/free_nc/#details) ##
-	* In this step of the Wizard you can select various different resource allocations to your EC2 instance. **Note** that pricing varies based on size of the isntance.
+	* In this step of the Wizard you can select various different resource allocations to your EC2 instance. **Note** that pricing varies based on size of the instance.
 ![Windows 2016 EC2 Instance](images/AWS-EC2-wizard-win-2.png)

 ## 3. Next under Configure Instance Details you will specify networking and other configurations ##